Regularization: A Fix to Overfitting in Machine Learning

 Regression models that use L2-regularization are also known as Ridge regression.

 The answer to this question depends upon our requirements.
-Both methods help reduce irrelevant features' effects, but their way of doing this differs.
+Both methods help reduce irrelevant features' effects, but their ways differ.

-L1 Regularization reduces the effect of irrelevant features by making their coefficient zero.
-It can be helpful when we have constraints for the number of features used to build the model.
+L1 Regularization reduces the effect of irrelevant features by shrinking their coefficient to zero.
+If the coefficient is zero, that feature will be left out of the dataset.
+This can be helpful when we have constraints for the number of features that can be used to build the machine learning model.
 In simple terms, L1 regularization techniques are widely used for feature selection.

-L2 Regularization reduces the effect of the irrelevant features by constraining their norms and ensures to keep all the features present in the dataset.
-It's different than making the coefficient precisely 0.
-This can be useful when we have fewer features and want to retain all.
+L2 Regularization reduces the effect of the irrelevant features by constraining their magnitudes.
+It ensures that all the features are present in the dataset, which is different from making the coefficient precisely 0 and removing them completely.
+This can be useful when we have fewer features and want to retain all of them but also want to cure overfitting.

 This is one of the hottest topics in machine learning, on which you will be questioned in machine learning interviews.
 Some possible ones are: